President Trump’s trip to Asia highlights daughter Ivanka's prominent role

 At the end of this trip to Asia, Trump brought her on stage to speak after he addressed members of the U.S military at an American air base in Osan, just south of Seoul, South Korea, before ending his Asia trip and returning to Washington.

 Flanked by her father and Secretary of State Mike Pompeo, she thanked the troops for their service, and posted the image to her Instagram stories.
-Following that she continued in her role as cheerleader-in-chief, posing an image of the presidential seal with a caption highlighting the president's entrance into North Korean territory on Sunday.
+Following that, she continued in her role as cheerleader-in-chief, posting an image of the presidential seal with a caption highlighting the president's entrance into North Korean territory Sunday.

 "Our President is relentlessly pursuing his commitment to make the world a safer place," she wrote.
 "Diplomacy is forged through dialogue.
 Change requires bold thinking."